robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Those were my words.

 I wagged my brows at her with an honest grin.
 "Touché."
-My shoulders dropped—I let out a breath I only just realised I'd been holding.
+My shoulders dropped — I let out a breath I only just realised I'd been holding.

 "So, how is training going?"